Rethinking Entropy Interventions in RLVR: An Entropy Change Perspective: Experiments and Results

-\textbf{Entropy Control:} The strength of our method is not only reflected in its performance but also in its ability to regulate entropy across a wide range.
-We consider an extreme training setup with $\varepsilon_{\text{high}} = 5$ and $\varepsilon_{\text{low}}=0.99$, where almost no ratio clipping is applied.
-In such scenarios, RL training is vulnerable due to unstable gradient updates under extreme clipping ratios. \coloredtext{The results are shown in the Figure \ref{entropy-high-5-low-0.99}.
+To better illustrate STEER's ability to regulate entropy across a wide range, we adopt an extreme training setup with $\varepsilon_{\text{high}} = 5$ and $\varepsilon_{\text{low}}=0.99$, where almost no ratio clipping is applied.
+In such scenarios, RL training is vulnerable due to unstable gradient updates under extreme clipping ratios.
+The results are shown in Figure~\ref{entropy-high-5-low-0.99}.
 Most methods fail to maintain stable entropy: GRPO and Entro.
 Adv. tend toward entropy collapse; adding an Entropy Loss drives entropy up rapidly, leading to excessive uncertainty; and Clip-Cov cannot reliably control entropy.
 By contrast, STEER stabilizes after an initial decline and maintains steady entropy subsequently.
-The test set results for extreme scenarios are provided in the Appendix \ref{Performance in Extreme Scenarios}.
-Besides, Figure \ref{exp_token_weight} depicts the trend of average token weight as a function of the absolute token entropy change in the first $10$ steps.
-When entropy changes are small, most weights remain near $1$; only tokens with large entropy changes receive substantially reduced weights, indicating that STEER stabilizes training without impeding learning.}
+We test entropy intervention methods in this training setup and test set accuracy shown in Table~\ref{Performance on test datasets in extreme scenarios.}.
+It can be observed that, even in training scenarios where the clipping operation is almost completely removed, STEER maintains relatively stable performance compared to other entropy intervention methods and achieves the highest accuracy across all test sets.